 Investigations by Dr. Woodman and Professor Stapleton on the high nutritive value of young grass has shewn me that we have a fodder on our doorsteps which can replace to a great extent the expensive concentrated foods.

-We have, therefore, seeded last autumn about 100 acres of Italian rye grass, and we have also about 70 acres of meadow pasture land which we are reserving for the same purpose.
+We have, therefore, seeded last autumn about 100 acres of Italian rye grass, and we have also about 70 acres of meadow pasture land

-The dressing we are using for the young grass is :
+The dressing we are using for the young grass is: